-Notable Air quality data in Electoral Area 'B' includes:
+Notable Air quality data outside Electoral Area 'E' includes:

 - The Province of BC does not operate any active Air Quality Monitoring station in this region.
 The Burns Lake Fire Centre and the Burns Lake Sheraton East.
-(Columbia P. o., Air Quality Data BC, 2021)are the closest monitoring stations. - There are no Purple Air Quality Monitoring stations in this region, but the closest is in Burns Lake.
+(Columbia P. o., Air Quality Data BC, 2021) are the closest monitoring stations. - There are no Purple Air Quality Monitoring stations in this region, but the closest is in Burns Lake.